Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/05-intro-to-statistics-for-bioinformatics-II.md

 ### The multiple testing problem

-In bioinformatics and genomics, we measure thousands of features simultaneously (e.g. genes, peaks, methylation sites) and run a statistical test for each of them when trying to identify meaningful features with regard to our hypothesis.

-As we defined above, P-values are *the probability of observing data equal to or more extreme than that observed due to chance*.
-Therefore, by definition, if we accept a P-value threshold of 0.05, we will reject the null hypothesis by mistake, even if the null is true.
+In bioinformatics, we measure thousands of features simultaneously (e.g. genes, peaks, methylation sites) and often run a statistical test for each of them.
+Given that P-values represent *the probability of observing data equal to or more extreme than that observed due to chance*, if we run enough tests, eventually we will obtain very small P-values simply due to chance, rather than because of a real effect.

-if we use 0.05 as a P-value threshold, and test 20,000 features for statistical significance, by definition 5% of those features will have a test-statistic that large simply due to chance.

-Consider an RNA-seq experiment, where it is common to test >20,000 genes for differential expression across two or more conditions.
-If we set 5% as our &alpha;, we will mistakenly claim that 5% of the genes we tested are significantly differentially expressed. **5% of 20,000 is 1000 genes**, which is obviously an unacceptable amount of false-positives.
+Consider an RNA-seq experiment, where we test 20,000 genes for differential expression.
+If we set 5% as our &alpha;, we will **mistakenly claim** that 5% (1000 genes) of the genes we tested are significantly differentially expressed!

-We can classify the different types of errors and decisions we make during hypothesis testing according to how they fit with the actual truth observed in nature, as shown in the below table.
+Different types of errors made in hypothesis testing are classified based on the actual truth in nature vs. the decisions we make during hypothesis testing.

 <p align="center">
   <img src="../figures/desicions-table.png" height="80%" width="80%"/>